edwardtheharris/helm-monitoring/readme.md

 ### Limitations

 Because the operator can only run as a single pod, there is potential for this component failure to cause rule deployment failure.
 Because this risk is outweighed by the benefit of having validation, the feature is enabled by default.

-## Developing Prometheus Rules and Grafana Dashboards

-This chart Grafana Dashboards and Prometheus Rules are just a copy from [prometheus-operator/prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) and other sources, synced (with alterations) by scripts in [hack](hack) folder.
-In order to introduce any changes you need to first [add them to the original repository](https://github.com/prometheus-operator/kube-prometheus/blob/main/docs/customizations/developing-prometheus-rules-and-grafana-dashboards.md) and then sync there by scripts.

 ## Further Information